Last Updated on February 10, 2021 by Tanmay Sarkar

 - Replacing Air Filter & Spark Plugs: a good air/fuel mixture is good for your generator to keep it running for longer, for that you have to change its spark plug and air filter every 250 hours of use.

 - Make Sure Battery Is Fully Charged: generators also come with an electric start so, make sure that it is fully charged before use or storing it for a long time.

 - Draining Fuel When Not In Use: if you are not using the generator for a long period say over a month then drain its fuel.
-It will ensure that it will not damage the fuel lines, carburetors and the tank.
+It will ensure that it will not damage the fuel lines, carburetors, and tank.
 Because some gas can begin to separate, attracting moisture.

 The procedure for storing the generator is like below: